Get all vaccines on time.

 The vaccine is also available as a series of 2 doses to people 13 years of age or older who have not been immunized or do not have evidence of immunity to chickenpox.
 The second dose is given 6 weeks after the first dose.

-People who had chickenpox before their 1st birthday, should still get the vaccine as they may not have developed a long lasting immunity and could get chickenpox again.
-However, it is not necessary for those who had chickenpox or shingles at 1 year of age or older to get the vaccine.
+People who had chickenpox before their 1st birthday should still get the vaccine as they may not have developed a long lasting immunity and could get chickenpox again.
+However, it is not necessary for those born in 2004 or later who had chickenpox or shingles (diagnosed by a health care provider), at 1 year of age or older to get the vaccine.

 It is important to keep a record of all immunizations received.